Course Assistant

 [1] 2.5

 # na.omit removes the NAs from the vector of dataset.
-Here, it works
+Here, it works for removing NAs from the vector.

-<- na.omit(y) y
+y <- na.omit(y)

-na.rm with a a dataset
+na.rm with a Dataset

-- Using a dataset, we need the _data\(variable_ format, like mean(data\)column, na.rm = TRUE) calculates the mean of the non-missing values in the specified column or variable.
+• Using a dataset, we need the _data\(variable_ format, like mean(data\)column, na.rm = TRUE) calculates the mean of the non-missing values in the specified column or variable.
 This approach is straightforward and useful when the presence of missing values would otherwise cause an error or return an NA result.

-gig summary(gig)
+summary(gig)

 EmployeeID Wage Industry Job